SciTools/iris/docs/iris/src/userguide/iris_cubes.rst

  * a list of coordinate "factories" used for deriving coordinates from the values of other coordinates in the cube

-Cubes in practice
+Cubes in Practice
 -----------------

-A simple cube example
+A Simple Cube Example
 =====================

 Suppose we have some gridded data which has 24 air temperature readings (in Kelvin) which is located at